spacelift-io/user-documentation/docs/integrations/cloud-providers/aws.md

 ## Programmatic Setup

-You can also use the [Spacelift Terraform provider](../../vendors/terraform/terraform-provider.md) in order to create an AWS Cloud integration from an [administrative stack](../../concepts/stack/stack-settings.md#administrative), including the trust relationship.
+You can also use the [Spacelift OpenTofu/Terraform provider](../../vendors/terraform/terraform-provider.md) in order to create an AWS Cloud integration from an [administrative stack](../../concepts/stack/stack-settings.md#administrative), including the trust relationship.
 Note that in order to do that, your administrative stack will require AWS credentials itself, and ones powerful enough to be able to deal with IAM.

 Here's a little example of what that might look like to create a Cloud Integration programmatically: